 A college education can be a significant financial investment.
-So most parents and aspiring students look to financial aid to make otherwise costly institutions affordable options for their families.
+As such, most parents and students look to financial aid to make otherwise expensive schools affordable options for their families.

-Your Expected Family Contribution is recalculated for each year of the student’s college education.
-And it’s used by the college your student selects — or each college to which you apply — in order to determine the amount of need-based aid you should receive.
+The Expected Family Contribution is recalculated for each year of a student’s college education.
+All colleges a student applies to (including the school a student enrolls in) use this number to determine the amount of need-based aid to be offered.

-Your EFC is not necessarily the amount you’ll be billed at a given school.
-Nor is it the size of your financial need.
-That number is determined on a school-by-school basis by subtracting your EFC from the school’s Cost of Attendance (COA):
+A student’s financial need is determined on a school-by-school basis by subtracting the student’s EFC from the school’s Cost of Attendance (COA):

 Amount of Financial Need = (Cost of Attendance) – (Expected Family Contribution)